rackerlabs/support-how-to/content/cloud-block-storage/create-and-use-cloud-block-storage-snapshots.md

 **Previous section:** [Prepare your Cloud Block Storage volume](/how-to/prepare-your-cloud-block-storage-volume)

 A snapshot is a copy made of your volume at a specific moment in time.
 It contains the full directory structure of the volume.
+Each subsequent snapshot on a volume is a DELTA or "diff" from the previous snapshot.
 Snapshots can be used as incremental backups of your volumes, as restore points for your data, as long-term storage for your data, or as starting points for new Cloud Block Storage (CBS) volumes.
 Snapshots are stored in Rackspace Cloud Files.
+If you plan on making many backups of your volume, then using Cloud Backups would be a better option as it will be quicker and allow for better verisioning control.

-Snapshots only take up as much storage space as the data that fills them.
+The first snapshot of a volume only take up as much storage space as the data that fills them.
 So if you have a 1 TB volume, but only 500 GB of data on it, your snapshot is only 500 GB.
 When you create new volumes from a snapshot, the new volume must be of equal size or larger than the original volume from which you made the snapshot.
 The new volume must be in the same region.
 It can, however, be a different type.

 ### Create a snapshot